 The damage in relationships occur when the discussion turns from what is Catholic to who is Catholic–typically accompanied by strong implications that the person disagreeing with you is not really Catholic.

 Of course, this is sometimes true, but when you are dealing with a fellow orthodox Catholic, making such claims is spectacularly unwise.

 Instead, the supervisor should state objective facts, such as: “You have turned in your last 3 assignments late.”
 Now, the employee might be able to fix that!
-Focusing on timeliness gives the employee a concrete, achievable goal.
+Focusing on timeliness gives the employee concrete, achievable goals.
 But if you just claim that he has a character flaw…that “lazy” is fundamental to his identity…then there is really nothing to be done about it: it’s too deep and nebulous.
 Rather, supervisors should approach it on the simple, less emotional, level.

-When somebody sincerely seeks to put Christ, and His Church, in the very center of his life, and you then attack that center, hopefully there will be forgiveness…but it will never be forgotten that you attacked that very core.
+When somebody sincerely seeks to put Christ, and His Church, in the very center of his life, and you then attack that center, hopefully there will be forgiveness…but it will never be forgotten that you attacked their very core.
 Trust may be never fully regained.
 I have seen this happen over and over again.

 Moreover, it’s not our role as laity to determine whether a specific person is Catholic, adjudicate doctrinal disputes, nor declare somebody a heretic or schismatic.
 Refer the question to the bishop!
 But, bishops aren’t really into clarity and discipline so much these days: but many Catholics are willing to step into the breach…but without the authority to do so…and thus de facto overruling the very authority that they claim to be upholding.